danyaaivanov/Team_Full_House_PEFT/README.md

 ## Results
 ### Tables (Project_peft_tables.ipynb)
+For this part we used the tables from HW 2, preprocessed them into strings and the goal was to summarize their content (targets were given).
-* Below you can see the results of utilizing LoRA
+* Below you can see the results of utilizing LoRA on T5 model
 <p align="center"><img src="images/loss_tables_lora.png" width="400" /> <img src="images/metrics_tables_lora.png" width="400" /> </p>

 **Example of the model output:** 'Bulgaria : Ratio of government expenditure to gross domestic product ( GDP ) from 2015 to 2025 Ghana Ghana Ghana Ghana Ghana Ghana Bulgaria ...
 Bulgaria Rat Rat Rat India India India India India India India India India India'